Want to know awesome things to do in Maui with kids? Check out my complete guide to Maui kid-friendly experiences, restaurants, and places to stay.

 Plus – Ululani Shave Ice is my absolute favorite shave ice spot on Maui, and it’s here!

 This is another wonderful option for families on Maui.
-They have an 87,000 square-foot aquatic playground with five pools, water slides, waterfalls, a cave with a hidden jacuzzi, tropical gardens, and more!
+They have an 87,000 square-foot aquatic playground with five pools, water slides, waterfalls, a cave with a hidden Jacuzzi, tropical gardens, and more!
+Check out the latest prices and more details.

 Wailea is definitely the most luxurious spot on the island, and you will pay a bit more for places to stay here.
 The trade-off is that there are wonderful amenities and features for families here.